MartinPankraz/ABAP-Developer-Day/README.md

-# 🌌Wander across the wolds of SAP and Microsoft - Journey of an ABAP'er🪐
+# 🌌Wander across the worlds of SAP and Microsoft - Journey of an ABAP'er🪐

 🏗️Under Construction🚧